-Avoiding exposure by adhering to recommended hygiene procedures, isolation of SARS-CoV-2 infected individuals, and social distancing, especially for risk groups, are currently the main prevention strategies utilized in most European countries.
-Face mask use has been mandatory in most countries but are now being lifted in several countries.
-However, immunocompromised patients should continue to use protective measures even after having been vaccinated
+Avoiding exposure by adhering to recommended hygiene procedures, isolation of SARS-CoV-2 infected individuals, physical and social distancing, face mask use, especially for risk groups, are currently the main prevention strategies utilized in most European countries.
+After a period of lifted restrictions, the emergence and rapid spread of the Omicron variant have resulted in new restrictions in most European countries.
+Furthermore, it is now clear that Omicron can infect also individuals having received two doses of vaccine and, however, probably to a lesser extent those who have received three doses.